 A lifelong Detroiter accustomed to city streets, she instead found herself tracing the Emmet County two-lanes.
 At one point, she passed through a dense stretch of forest along Gill Road, and the farm suddenly, without notice, opened to the north.
 “I fell in love with that space,” she says.
 “That was a dream farm.
 That was my dream farm.
 But I didn’t think it was an attainable dream.”
 That first visit happened in 2017, and despite the doubts she felt that day, her dream came true: by 2019 she was a farm manager at Ziibimijwang Farm, which raises food not just for tribal members, but also for the community at large.

 While the farm’s beauty stole her heart, there was something else about the operation that tightened the bond.
 Little Traverse Bay Bands created Ziibimijwang Farm in large part to help achieve food sovereignty and expand the use of traditional foods.
-“You can’t call yourself sovereign unless you grow your own food,” says Joe Van Alstine, a program specialist with the tribe’s Department of Human Services.
+“You can’t call yourself sovereign unless you grow your own food,” says Joe Van Alstine, chair of Ziibimijwang’s board.

 Food sovereignty is a thing that also pulses loudly in Rosebud.
 She grew up in a family that was active in the Native American community of Detroit, and sovereignty was a bedrock family value.
 Her dad hails from Shawnee and Ojibwe tribes in Wisconsin and was active in the American Indian Movement.
 When he and Rosebud’s mom moved to Detroit, they quickly became strong community members there.
 “The American Indian Health and Family Services is a community and health center in Detroit, and we grew up in those walls,” Rosebud says.